Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 Changed hitboxes to instead of drawing rectangles, it created a rectangle from the built-in rectangle class.
 This way we can use the built in methods like intersect.

+### 5/31/23

+Made collision work, also changed up the hitboxes again.

 ## GROUP MEMBER 2: Phillip Guan